Jeimer Candelario Player Props: Nationals vs. Cardinals

 Jeimer Candelario At The Plate

-- He has hit a home run in 12.1% of his games this season, and 2.8% of his trips to the dish.
+- Looking at the 67 games he has played this season, he's hit a long ball in eight of them (11.9%), and in 2.8% of his trips to the plate.

-- In 25.8% of his games this year, Candelario has driven in at least one run.
-In 11 of those games (16.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 17 games this year (25.4%), Candelario has picked up an RBI, and in 11 of those games (16.4%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.